mdmtk/docs/edge/source/guide/csp/camera.md

   <tr>
     <td>Do not change</td>
     <td>""</td>
-	<td>This parm will make no changes to the current state of the device's rear facing camera.</td>
+	<td>This value will cause no changes to whether the device's rear facing camera can be used.</td>
   </tr>
   <tr>
     <td>Enable</td>
     <td>"1"</td>
-	<td>This parm will enable the use of the device's rear facing camera.</td>
+	<td>This value will cause use of the device's rear facing camera to be enabled, thus allowing the device user to use that camera to take pictures, if an application exists on the device to do so.</td>
   </tr>
   <tr>
     <td>Disable</td>
     <td>"2"</td>
-	<td>This parm will disable the use of the device's rear facing camera.</td>
+	<td>This value will cause use of the device's rear facing camera to be disabled, thus preventing the device user from using that camera to take pictures, even if an application exists on the device to do so.</td>
   </tr>
 </table>
 </div>